On definitions, by Prof. Robb

 Something that satisfies all of these is definitely art; so the conditions are collectively sufficient.

 Something that satisfies none of these is definitely not art; so while no single condition is necessary, something must have at least one of these to count as art.

 Something that satisfies some of these is, to that extent, art.

 And that’s all there is to defining “art”.
 (We could add a bit more sophistication by weighting the criteria, making some more important than others, but that’s optional.)
 That’s what a cluster definition is.

 So might a cluster definition be the right option for “humanities” and “revolution”?
-Maybe—I leave that for our course to decide.
-But for what it’s worth, I’mskeptical that we can give necessary and sufficient conditions for “humanities” (and this is so whether we’re after a descriptive or prescriptive definition: Part 1).
+Maybe—this is something for you to think about.
+But for what it’s worth, I’m skeptical that we can give necessary and sufficient conditions for “humanities” (and this is so whether we’re after a descriptive or prescriptive definition: see Part 1).
 So for the humanities, we must settle for a cluster definition.
-In that case, we should construct a list of conditions relevant to something’s being part of the humanities—Prof. Ingram’s list of “tendencies” in the humanities is a good start.
+In that case, we should construct a list of conditions relevant to something’s being part of the humanities—Prof. Ingram’s list of “tendencies” in the humanities (see Part 4) is a good start.
 As for “revolution”, I’m inclined to think we probably can give necessary and sufficient conditions, so that we won’t have to settle for a cluster definition.